 - Sea salt and freshly ground black pepper to taste;

 - Prepare the kidneys by removing any membrane covering them, if present.
 Cut them in half lengthwise and cut around the fatty white core to remove it.
-Cut each kidney halves into thick slices.
+Cut each kidney half into thick slices.